 What is the best glasses friendly gaming headset for PC?

-What is the best wireless gaming headset for glasses wearers?
+What is the best wireless gaming headphone for glasses wearers?

 Having said that, it’s still important to read the product description just to be sure.